2025 Austrian Grand Prix Foresight

 TIRE COMPOUNDS AND RACE STAGEY

-For this weekend, Pirelli opted to use the C4 for hard, the C5 for medium, and the new C6 tire for soft.
+For this weekend, Pirelli opted to use the C3 for hard, the C4 for medium, and the new C5 tire for soft.
 How will this play out, though?
-For qualifying, most teams will use the C6 soft compound tire, but it will not be a surprise if some teams opt to try the C5 medium, which was used in Imola and a little in Monaco when these tires were in play.
+For qualifying, all teams will use the C5 soft compound tire, and no one will use the C4 medium tire because of the difference in time per lap which will be almost a whole second.